shopware/shopware/src/Docs/platform/5-orm/1-definition.md

 # Definition

-A definition is the representation of storage data in an object, so called: an entity or model.
+A definition is the representation of storage data in an object, so-called: an entity or model.
 In terms of relational databases, it's a representation of a table.

 The benefit of these definitions is that you can rely on a defined structure.